Georges034302/aws-chime-client/README.md

 The **AWS Chime Client** is a lightweight, browser‑based web application that enables users to join official Amazon Chime meetings with a **virtual background** or **background blur**.
 It provides a clean UI, requires **no installation**, and works seamlessly with standard Amazon Chime participants.

+Built with **Amazon Chime SDK v3** on the frontend and **AWS SDK v3** on the backend, the application leverages modern JavaScript APIs for optimal performance.

 The frontend is served through **GitHub Pages**, while a small, stateless backend on AWS handles meeting creation.
-All video/audio media flows directly through Amazon Chime’s WebRTC infrastructure.
+All video/audio media flows directly through Amazon Chime's WebRTC infrastructure.

 ---